stepovers/keroppi/README.md

-## Welcome to keroppi

-This repository is to keep a record of my thoughts and what I have done.

 ## Introduction

 Basically, keroppi keeps a record of my exploration in Machine Learning, NLP and AI, and more specifically, some actionable practice in healthcare, marketing and insurance industry using open source data sets.